Edgar-Donk/Electronic-Python/docs/gauge/what_type.rst

     The above was a result of using an Ultra High Definition monitor and the program not being DPI aware (dots per inch), further information can be found at `Frothy Brew <https://frothy-brew.readthedocs.io/en/latest/dpi_aware.html>`_.
+    If using a newer IDE the problem may not occur.

     The situation is rectified by first querying the computer to find out what the operating system is then scale appropriately.
 This enlargement